rmelick/accounts-management/thoughts.md

 ### Admin access

 How do we want to give our team access to the system, to troubleshoot or correct errors?
-If we adopt a per-user authentication schema, we could create special accounts for us, or give our own accounts additional "superuser" permissions.
-If we do not have per-user authentication, or even if we do, we might decide that we don't want to create special accounts with lots of permission for the public APIs.
+If we adopt a per-user authentication schema, we could create special accounts for us, or give our own regular accounts additional "superuser" permissions.
+If we do not have per-user authentication, or even if we do, we might decide that we do not want to create special accounts with lots of permission for the public APIs.
 Instead, we might want to keep the public APIs limited, and then access the system in a different way: perhaps through ssh and running python shell commands, or even VPN and accessing the underlying databases directly.
-While this might seem more secure, it also comes with the downside of our admin users having very powerful shell access or direct DB access, which will much more challenging to audit and manage.
+While this might seem more secure, it also comes with the downside of our admin users having very powerful shell access or direct DB access, which will be much more challenging to audit and manage.

 ### Granularity of permissions